 3 – Change USB stick model: avoid encrypted USB sticks (risk of restarting).

-– In default mode: every 10 ms during 24 h then every second.
+– In default mode: every 10 ms during the last 24 h then every second.

 Allows to record up to 7 patients.